Embedded Service

 Corporate chain footprint analysis across national and regional groups.

-Where pharmacies are sparse, dispensing doctors and clinics become the primary access point.
+Where pharmacies are sparse, dispensing licence holders and clinics become the primary access point.

 Market Entry Support